URUK-js/calepin/README.md

 We think that throwing away the VDOM and building an editor for frameworks like Solid.js or Svelte is the way toward a very performant editor.

 But handling thousands of nodes is not something any framework can help with.
-So we plan to integrate a virtual dynamic rendering.
+We need to figure out a way to virtualize / paginate the editor.

 ### Colaboration